Sena Kobayakawa: In Eyeshield 21

 Because of his diminutive stature and weak appearance, Sena is bullied by his classmates in primary school; he is protected by Mamori Anezaki, his only friend.
 A new student, Riku Kaitani, teaches Sena how to outsprint his tormentors.
-Sena uses his running ability to be a gofer, which allows him to improve his running and dodging ability.
-Soon after entering senior high school Sena is coerced into playing American football by Yoichi Hiruma, who recognizes Sena's running ability and forces him to join the American football club, the Deimon Devil Bats.
-To conceal his identity Sena and to keep him from being recruited by other teams, Sena wears a green eyeshield and Hiruma picks the alias "Eyeshield 21" after a famous Japanese athlete in the United States.
+Unfortunately, Sena uses his running ability to be a gofer, which allows him to improve his running and dodging ability.
+Soon after entering Deimon high school Sena is coerced into playing American football by Yoichi Hiruma, who recognizes Sena's running ability and forces him to join the school's American football club, the Deimon Devil Bats.
+To conceal his identity Sena and to keep him from being recruited by other teams, Sena wears a green eyeshield and Hiruma gives him the alias "Eyeshield 21" after a famous Japanese high school athlete in the United States.

-The Deimon Devil Bats enter the spring tournament; they lose to the Ojo White Knights, but Sena decides to stay on the team because he finds it fun.
-They train for the autumn tournament, hoping to be the best team in Tokyo and advance to the Kanto tournament and the Christmas Bowl (between the best high-school American football teams in Japan).
-Despite Hiruma's desire to keep the identity of Eyeshield 21 a secret, Sena reveals his identity to his teammates when they are training in the United States.
-He later reveals his identity to Mamori and everyone against Bando Spiders, when Hayato Akaba claims to be Eyeshield 21.
-Sena eventually beats Akaba, claiming the title of Eyeshield 21.
-At the Kanto tournament, after defeating Shinryuji Naga, his rival Ojo White Knights' Seijuro Shin, and the Hakushu Dinosaurs, Sena is the tournament's MVP and the Devil Bats win the chance to play in the Christmas Bowl.
+The Deimon Devil Bats enter the spring tournament; after winning a comeback victory in their first game they then lose to the Ojo White Knights, but the inexperienced Sena is able to outrun Ojo's star linebacker Seijuro Shin before collapsing from exhaustion, earning the latter's respect.
+Despite Deimon's elimination, Sena decides to stay on the team because he finds the sport fun.

+Sena and the Devil Bats prepare for the autumn tournament, hoping to be the best team in Tokyo to advance to the Kanto tournament and eventually the Christmas Bowl (the national championship between the best high-school American football teams from the Kanto and Kansai regions).
+The Devil Bats spend their time playing several exhibition games and recruiting new members to the team, including wide receiver Taro "Monta" Raimon who becomes best friends with Sena.
+The Devil Bats eventually lose a match against the visiting NASA Aliens from the United States but Sena befriends the team's ball boy turned running back Patrick "Panther" Spencer and the two promise to play each other again on the field.